-4.9 BIDDING PROCESS
+4.9 Bidding process

-Applicants can bid for up to two properties per cycle that they meet the eligibility criteria for.
+Applicants can bid for up to two properties per cycle that they meet the property criteria for.

-Applicants can bid though the website, at kiosks, over the phone and in person at Lancaster and Morecambe Town Halls.
+Applicants can bid through the website, over the phone and in person at Lancaster and Morecambe Town Halls.
+Access to the Ideal Choice Homes website is available for applicants at Lancaster and Morecambe Town Hall.